yueguoguo/yueguoguo.github.io/_posts/2023-12-13-domain-driven-development.md

 # Final thoughts

-Finding the most effective ubiquitous language for enhacing DDD is always a challenge.
+Finding the most effective ubiquitous language for enhancing DDD is always a challenge.
 With the growth of complexity in the modern applications, building an efficient "translation" mechanism that passes requirements, specifications, etc., across domains becomes vital.
 Whilst the LLM technology seems to help in